Datamine/Open-Arthur/README.md

 *Which of King Arthur's Knights of the Round Table is the most secretive?*
 Surreptitious!

-A script for automatically sorting the words alphabetically has been included.
+Included: a script to sort the words alphabetically.
 Call `python sort.py`.